-As a writer I understand how frustrating it can be when you just can't seem to get your thoughts together.
+As a writer, I understand how frustrating writer’s block can be.
+No matter what you do, you just can't seem to get your thoughts together.
 I'm no different from any other writer when it comes to writers block.
 Whether it's children, family, limited time, medical problems, or the plain fact that I'm just at a loss for words due to numerous distractions or worse....absolute silence...We all need inspiration.
 Something to light that spark and feed the fire of our creativity.

 The Clueless writer

 #1- Identify What is Causing Your Writer's Block